leobxpan/stanford-ai4all-vision/README.md

 ## Instructions for Day 3

 Today's homework is to finish `image_ops.ipynb` which is under `Day 3` folder in our shared Google Drive.

+Also you can find the `numpy_tutorial.ipynb` we used in today's work session in the same place.